 How to watch BBC iPlayer from abroad

-Can I watch BBC iPlayer outside the UK without a VPN?
+How to watch BBC iPlayer outside the UK

 How to unblock BBC iPlayer content in 5 easy steps

-- Log in to the BBC iPlayer website.
-You'll need to create an account if you are new to the platform.
+- Log in to BBC iPlayer: you'll need to create an account if you're a new viewer.

 How to install your VPN on different devices

 When it comes to streaming devices, it may be a bit more complicated.
-While Amazon Fire Stick offers dedicated VPN apps easy to use, others like Apple TV and Roku do not.
+While Amazon Fire Stick offers dedicated VPN apps that are easy to use, others like Apple TV and Roku do not.

-With Apple TV, you can either manually configuring your DNS IP address with one you find on your VPN website or connecting it through your router (we have a full guide on how to use VPNs on Apple TV).
-While the only way to make your VPN work with Roku is to install the service on your router - it takes a few extra steps, but it isn't too difficult to set up your VPN on Roku.
+With Apple TV, you can either manually configure your DNS IP address with one you find on your VPN website or connect it through your router (we have a full guide on how to use VPNs on Apple TV).
+While the only way to make your VPN work with Roku is to install the service on your router – it takes a few extra steps – it isn't difficult to set up your VPN on Roku.

 If you want to watch BBC iPlayer through a VPN on an Android TV, simply go to the Google Play Store and look for your VPN's provider app.
 For all the other operating systems, the easiest way is probably installing a Smart TV VPN on your router as you would do with an Apple TV or Roku streaming device.

-Can I access BBC iPlayer with a free service?
+Can I access BBC iPlayer with a free VPN?

 Finding a good free VPN that can unblock BBC iPlayer content is a far greater challenge.
-The Beeb is constantly trying to prevent the use of such software, and most free services just can't keep up with.
-Some - like ProtonVPN - deliberately prevent streaming unless you upgrade to its Plus plan.
-While limited data and potential safety risks of other services are other common downsides that come with free versions.
+Some free VPNs – like ProtonVPN – deliberately prevent streaming unless you upgrade to its Plus plan.
+Limited data and potential safety risks of other services are other common downsides that come with free versions.

-The good news at least is that that many premium VPNs have free trials, usually in the form of a 30-day money-back guarantee.
-That's a great advantage for users that want to test their premium features without spending a penny in the long run.
+The good news at least is that many premium VPNs have free trials, usually in the form of a 30-day money-back guarantee (NordVPN, Surfshark VPN, ExpressVPN).
+That's a way for users who want to test their premium features without spending a penny in the long run.

 Is watching BBC iPlayer with a VPN illegal?